OpenDataServices/json-schema-auditor/README.md

 **Author**: @duncandewhurst

-Feel free to reach out with questions or suggestions!
+Feel free to reach out with questions or suggestions.